 Without allowing his mouth to leave the sweet taste of her skin, Benjamin unbuttoned her blouse.
 Beneath its silky texture, he found equally silky softness and realized she wore no bra beneath the thin material.
 He smiled.
 His lips moved over Jewell's throat and felt a moan reverberate against his mouth.
-With the blouse open, Benjamin slipped it off her shoulders and it pooled around her hips.
+Benjamin slipped her opened blouse off her shoulders and it pooled around her hips.
 Jewell held his face in her palms, looking down at Benjamin as he caressed his fingertips across the crests of her breasts.
 She felt them come alive beneath his touch.
 His eyes turned up to hold her stare as he leaned forward and drew one nipple into the heat of his mouth.
 Her back arched and she laced her fingers into his hair as she watched him.